Glossary

 In Employment and Work, Health and Disability, Housing Law, Human Rights, Income Assistance, Tribunals and Courts

-But an employer or landlord might not have to do something if they can prove that it will cause them undue hardship.
+The following groups must provide accommodation: employers, landlords, service providers, unions, and professional associations.
+But they may not have to if they can prove that the accommodation will cause them undue hardship.

 In Employment and Work, Health and Disability, Housing Law, Human Rights, Income Assistance, Tribunals and Courts

-But an employer or landlord might not have to do something if they can prove that it will cause them undue hardship.
+The following groups must provide accommodation: employers, landlords, service providers, unions, and professional associations.
+But they may not have to if they can prove that the accommodation will cause them undue hardship.

-To appeal means to ask a higher decision maker to change a decision that you don’t agree with.
-For example, the higher level decision maker at the WSIB is called an Appeals Resolution Officer.
+To appeal means to ask a higher decision-maker to change a decision that you do not agree with.

 Approved medical practitioners that can sign an EI medical certificate include: